tillbiskup/evedataviewer/docs/roadmap.rst

   * Select axes/channels to be plotted
   * Display subscans

+* Display characteristics for each measurement:

+  * start/stop time of the scan (and total scan taken)
+  * location (*i.e.*, beamline or measuring station)

 For later versions
 ==================

 * Display characteristics for each scan

-  * start/stop time of the scan (and total scan taken)
   * maximum: position and value
   * FWHM
   * step width of scan